 Unlike Disney (who owns Pixar), the story does not always end with Prince Charming coming to the rescue,living happily ever after.
 Pixar has always been about growing up and adapting to new environments and/or situations.
 Essentially conveying how we develop throughout our lives.

 The film struck me in a number of ways in which I would like to highlight.

-Introducing the ever present inner dialogue within our brains, which many of us are not aware exists.
+Introducing the ever-present inner dialogue within our brains, which many of us are not aware exists.
 Many of us think we alone are the first, or loudest voice, that we hear in our head.
-We, therefore, 4act impulsively on this thought without the knowledge that there are many opinions in our heads and choice we can make.
+We, therefore, act impulsively on this thought without the knowledge that there are many opinions in our heads and choice we can make.
 Inside Out shows us that rather than be at the mercy of our emotions we can use them to understand ourselves and choose how we want to act and feel about a given situation.
-We therefore then have the knowledge of ourselves and resources to change, that can lead to a happier and more authentic life.
+We therefore then have the knowledge of ourselves and resources to change, which can lead to a happier and more authentic life.

 Past experiences colouring our present and future

 Inside Out shows how our past experiences dictate what we find value in and how we interact in the world.